Detroit Triple Fan Fair: History

 One of Theakston's first acts as official DTFF owner was to hold two shows in 1973, one over Memorial Day weekend, and one in October.
-"Films all night" from the May show included seven Marx Brothers movies and the Pre-Code Hollywood films Mad Love and Mystery of the Wax Museum.
 Chuck Rozanski, later a major Denver-area comics retailer, hitchhiked to Detroit for the Memorial Day DTFF, slept in Jerry Bails' home, and set up as a dealer at the show.
 Rozanski converted 50 high-value comics he brought with him into an inventory of more than 2,000 comics.
 By the end of the show, he had made more than $400 and had over 1000 comics which he sent back to Denver for future sales.
 (Rozanski opened his first store in Denver the following year.)

 The October 1973 show, featuring Barry Smith, Michael Kaluta, George A. Romero, and Russ Heath, sponsored an amateur film contest and the annual "masque" (with a $100 first prize).
-"Films till dawn" included two Marx Brothers films, 20 Warner Bros. cartoons, and six Amos 'n' Andy episodes.

 In 1974, DTFF was considered the largest fan convention, in terms of attendance, in the Midwest.
 The 1974 edition featured an Academy of Comic Book Arts exhibit, an amateur film contest, and the annual "masque" with a $150 first prize.
 Thursday night's "films till dawn" and "fractured flickers" included six Amos 'n' Andy episodes.
 Artist Michael Netzer (then known as Michael Nasser) remembers that Greg Theakston introduced him to Neal Adams at the 1974 DTFF.
 Adams took interest in Netzer's art and invited him to join Continuity Studios.

 By the mid-to-late 1970s, many of the Detroit-area creators who had helped organize the show had relocated to New York City to work for Marvel and DC.
 The DTFF would continue sporadically through the 1970s.
 There was no DTFF held in 1975.
 In 1977, there was a final Triple Fan Fair held at the now-defunct Hilton in Troy, Michigan — that edition of the DTFF was known as the "Detroit Triple Fan Fair (in Exile)."
 Guests of honor at that event were Chuck Jones, Charles H. Schneer, and Ray Harryhausen.
 Films screened at the 1977 DTFF included the Harryhausen movies It Came from Beneath the Sea, The 7th Voyage of Sinbad, and Sinbad and the Eye of the Tiger.

 Comic book artist Gray Morrow claimed to have illustrated the 1978 DTFF program booklet, but there is no record of a show being held that year.